nimbekarnd/RANSAC-Implementation-Python/README.md

 * Using least-square method to find the solution of P in the the equation AP = Y we get:

     P = (A<sup>T</sup>A)<sup>-1</sup>(A<sup>T</sup>Y)

+The output for Dataset 1 can be given by:

 ![Output for Dataset 1](https://github.com/nimbekarnd/RANSAC-Implementation-Python/blob/main/Output/Dataset1_1.png)

+### For Dataset 2

+* We can observe that few points (can be termed as outliers) in the this data set are far away from most of the points that are roughly following specific pattern/trend (quadratic curve)
+• If we try to fit a curve using just least-square method, the curve might be shifted towards the outliers too in order to reduce the distance between them too and will not be able to describe the data better.
+• We can use RANSAC (RANdom SAmple Consensus) algorithm to fit a better curve that can describe the data-set better and also help in detecting/identifying the outliers too.
+• Another voting-based algorithm that can be used is Hough Transform.
+But it RANSAC is applicable for larger number of parameters than Hough Transform and parameters are easier to choose in RANSAC than in the former.
+* In RANASC, as the same suggests, we will sample few of the data points in our dataset and try fitting a curve to the sampled data.
+    - We count the number of points that whose distance from the line lie within a specific predefined threshold.
+    - Iterate again with new sample points , solve for the model, count the inliers and check whether the inlier count is greater than any of the previous ones.
+    - We will select the model which had the maximum number of inliers and that will be our solution to P
+* To select the model for the sampled data set we used Least-Square model method similar to the way it was done for dataset-1
+* Few of the parameters that were chosen for our solution: